bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:30 AM CT, December 01</p>
+<p class="updated_time"> Latest data: 07:16 AM CT, December 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Currently:

-- 16°
+- 17°
-- Mostly Cloudy
+- Partly Cloudy
-- 91% humidity
+- 93% humidity
-- 1 mph wind
+- 2 mph wind
-- 84% cloud cover
+- 61% cloud cover
-- 25 AQI 🟩
+- 24 AQI 🟩
 About 0.7 inches of snow on the ground
-- 1.1 inches of snow and 0.1 inches of rain expected in the next 48 hours
+- 1.16 inches of snow and 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>